 Most interesting landmarks of Saint Paul and Amsterdam Islands

-The mild climate and remoteness of the islands has facilitated the development of distinct ecosystem with endemic species of plants and animals.
-Unfortunately this ecosystem has been depleted by the forest fires, by cattle and other introduced animals and plants.
+The mild climate and remoteness of the islands have facilitated the development of a distinct ecosystem with endemic species of plants and animals.
+Unfortunately, this ecosystem has been depleted by the forest fires, by cattle and other introduced animals and plants.

 The landscape of the islands is spectacular, with very tall cliffs.
 Both islands are summits of volcanoes.